-His plans involved destroying the Old Town, its presence being a vivid reminder of a historical time the regime wanted to erase from the collective memory.
+His plans involved destroying the Old Town as its presence was a vivid reminder of a historical time the regime wanted to erase from the collective memory.
 Overall, one-fourth of the historical center was destroyed and no doubt the process would have continued if the regime would have lasted beyond 1989.

 Tens of thousands of people were relocated and entire neighborhoods from Bucharest, including the stylish Uranus, were destroyed as well as hundreds of years old monuments to make room for the Parliament Palace and the new Civic Center.
 Among the demolished churches and monasteries were also the 18th-century Monastery of Vacaresti and the 17th-century Saint Spiridon Church.

 Despite the political risks involved, eight churches were saved from a similar faith with the help of civil engineer Eugen Iordachescu.
 He designed and implemented a procedure through which the churches were moved even 300 meters away from their original place, hidden completely after the tall blocks of the communist Civic Center.

 Making their presence as less visible as possible was the only chance of survival.
 Some of the churches were moved in only a couple of hours at -20 or -25 degrees.
 The heaviest part moved weighed 9,000 tonnes and was part of Antim Monastery.